morbargig/iAgent/libs/chat-types/README.md

-# stream-mocks
+# chat-types

 This library was generated with [Nx](https://nx.dev).

 ## Building

-Run `nx build stream-mocks` to build the library.
+Run `nx build chat-types` to build the library.